 Submission Readiness Checklist

-It is strongly advised that you evaluate your manuscript before submitting it using the Submission Readiness Checklist, an instrument that we designed to assist you to get the most out of the desk evaluation process.
+It is strongly advised that you evaluate your manuscript before submitting it using the Submission Readiness Checklist, an instrument that we designed to assist you to get the most out of the desk-review.
 Submission Readiness Checklist includes Author Readiness Checklist and Manuscript Readiness Checklist, as listed below.
 Authors should download the checklist and include it along with the submitted manuscript.

 Author Readiness Checklist